erikgaborim/SeizureQRCodeReader/README.md

 ## What's the project?

-App that should be used to scan the seizure QRCodes of the <a href="https://www.github.com/erikgaborim/SeizureController" >SeizureController</a> system.
+App that should be used to scan the seizure QRCodes of the <a href="https://www.github.com/erikgaborim/SeizureController" >SeizureController</a> system and show the information of the scanned seizure QRCode.

 ## Settings to use it?